xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jenkins.md

 You have installed the Katalon plugin on Jenkins.

-## Configure a test plan in Katalon TestOps
+## Configure Test Runs in Katalon TestOps

-You must create a test plan in Katalon TestOps first, before assigning this plan to Jenkins for test execution.
+You must schedule test runs in Katalon TestOps before assigning this schedule to Jenkins for test executions.
 See: [Schedule Test Runs](https://docs.katalon.com/katalon-analytics/docs/create-plan.html).

 > Notes:
 >
-> Choose the **Save Configurations** option in the **Schedule Test Run** dialog to define a test plan for Jenkins.
+> Choose the **Save Configurations** option in the **Schedule Test Run** dialog to schedule Test Runs for Jenkins.

 ## Integrate Katalon TestOps with Jenkins